Edition Date 23/06/2022 16:04

 The list of dates for the remainder of the year is on the Dates Page

-Currently Mick Dyett is still alive and into the 5th round of the WBIF 2022 World Cup, a triple
+Mick Dyett received a bye in the 8th round of the WBIF 2022 World Cup,

-More information, including on other Australian participants in WIBF Tournaments can be found on the Australian Backgammon Federation website at https://ausbgf.org.au/wbif-tourneys/
+More information, including on other Australian participants in WBIF Tournaments can be found on the Australian Backgammon Federation website at https://ausbgf.org.au/wbif-tourneys/

 Future Tournament Dates